 A licensed mental health therapist from University Health Services who is a person of color facilitates support group meetings.
 Topics are selected by group members.
 This is a gently-facilitated, non-therapeutic support group.
 All grad students are welcome, especially those seeking community and space to process their experiences as minoritized students on the UW campus.

 The Multicultural Graduate Network, through the Graduate School at UW–Madison, kicks off the start of a new school year with a large celebration to invigorate the vibrant community of graduate students on campus.

 Graduate Peer Mentor Awards

 The Graduate Student Peer Mentor Awards recognize graduate students who exhibit stellar mentorship qualities.

 End of the Year Celebration

 The Multicultural Graduate Network’s End of the Year Celebration is an opportunity to honor graduate students who have completed their degree programs and to celebrate the end of another year at UW–Madison!
-Students gather at a local restaurant/bar to socialize and congratulate those who have finished their degrees!
+Students gather in a campus space to socialize and congratulate those who have who achieved notable accomplishments.